 Actions to be Taken Person(s) Proposed Exp enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Continue such leadership team opportunities as the WEB program, Diversity Trainings, Health Presentations, School wide assemblies / rallies, Red Ribbon Week, etc. These programs will continue to enhance the positive school climate and provide leadership opportunities for those involved.
 Continue to support the following school activities that promote a positive and healthy school climate: Diversity Training Program for all 7th graders, WEB (Where Everybody Belongs) Program for incoming 7th graders, Health presentations given by Leadership students to the 7th grade core classes, Red Ribbon Week activities, Bike Month, Assemblies, student conferences, Lunchtime Club Fair, Spring Play Day, and ELD Parent Dinner.
-Start Date : 3/3/2011 Completion Date : 6/10/2017 Principal, Vice Principal, Counselors, Leadership Teachers, Climate Committee, Emerson Staff Curriculum enhancement/supports
+Start Date : 3/3/2011 Completion Date : 6/2018 Principal, Vice Principal, Counselors, Leadership Teachers, Climate Committee, Emerson Staff Curriculum enhancement/supports

-Actions to be Taken Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Start Date : 4/4/2011 Completion Date : 6/10/2017 Principal, Vice Principal,Leadership Staff, Club Advisors, Art Teacher, Emerson Staff Recycling ProgramRISE Continue to develop and implement WEB program for all incoming 7th grade students.
-Continue to support outreach and mentoring opportunities including Anti Bullying training at feeder elementary schools through student leadership groups like Peer Helpers Have quarterly WEB events with WEB leaders and their 7th grade groups Provide funds to support the program (materials, curriculum, games etc) which have direct benefit to incoming students Collect exit surveys from 7th grade WEB participants to rate effectiveness of the program.
-Start Date : 3/4/2011 Completion Date : 6/10/2017 Leadership Teachers and Students, Principal, Vice Principal and Counselors WEB program teacher VSA and materials LCFF - Base 1,000
+Actions to be Taken Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Promote activities with direct relationship to beautification, litter, and recycling, and create "School Site Beautification" efforts to work in conjunction with the RISE Coordinator, the Garden Club and Student Leadership.
+Continued involvement of school groups and classes in beautification and recycling.
+Work with the community and PTA on long term projects to improve outdoor learning spaces.
+The overall appearance of the campus will continue to improve as the beautification projects are developed and implemented Start Date : 4/4/2011 Completion Date : 6/2018 Principal, Vice Principal, Leadership Staff, Club Advisors, Art Teacher, Emerson Staff Recycling ProgramRISE Continue to develop and implement WEB program for all incoming 7th grade students.
+Continue to support outreach and mentoring opportunities including Anti Bullying training at feeder elementary schools through student leadership groups like Peer Helpers and Patwin Day Have quarterly WEB events with WEB leaders and their 7th grade groups Provide funds to support the program (materials, curriculum, games etc) which have direct benefit to incoming students Collect exit surveys from 7th grade WEB participants to rate effectiveness of the program.
+Start Date : 3/4/2011 Completion Date : 6/2018 Leadership Teachers and Students, Principal, Vice Principal and Counselors WEB program teacher VSA and materials LCFF - Base 1,000

-Actions to be Taken Time allows Person(s) Proposed Expo enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Continue to develop and implement the Diversity Training program Develop and implement exit surveys after each diversity training, and 1 month after all diversity trainings have been completed to measure lasting effect of the event.
+Actions to be Taken Person(s) Proposed Expo enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Continue to develop and implement the Diversity Training program Develop and implement exit surveys after each diversity training, and 1 month after all diversity trainings have been completed to measure lasting effect of the event.
 Share survey information with staff to discuss other areas of need.
-Start Date : 4/4/2011 Completion Date : 6/10/2017 Support Diversity Training program LCFF - Supplemental 4,500 Continue to communicate with staff, parents, and community members of Emerson activities, events, and happenings via the website, PTA List serve, Schoolloop, and School Messenger.
+Start Date : 4/4/2011 Completion Date : 6/2018 Support Diversity Training program LCFF - Supplemental 4,500 Continue to communicate with staff, parents, and community members of Emerson activities, events, and happenings via the website, PTA List serve, Schoolloop, and School Messenger.
 Continue to utilize the school website to inform and offer involvement opportunities for parents and community members.
 Continue to publicize and host a Back-to-School night at the beginning of the school year and an integrated Open House in the middle of the school year, in addition to Parent Information nights during Program Planning.
 Increase parent education through Parent Education Events offered via PTA and school outreach efforts.
 Utilize the local newspaper, feeder schools to invite/target audiences for Emerson events.
-Start Date : 4/19/2011 Completion Date : 6/10/2017 All stakeholders
+Start Date : 4/19/2011 Completion Date 6/2018 All stakeholders